 Established in 1968 the Anna Bing Arnold Children's Center is operated primarily for use by the students of Cal State LA.
-The Center is licensed to provide education and care for 102 children daily and enrolled 120 families this semester.
-Flexible scheduling, reduced rates for students, and tuition assistance for low-income families provide support for student parents as they work to complete their education.
+The Center is licensed to provide education and care for 92 children daily and has enrolled 101 families this semester (spring 2023), some of whom share a full-time slot.
+Flexible scheduling reduced rates for students, and tuition assistance for low-income families provide support for student parents as they work to complete their education.
 Student parents on our waiting list are given first priority for enrollment.